-As a beginner, you may feel like the fretting hand does the heavy lifting, but as you progress, you will start noticing complex picking patterns that involve string skipping, playing with an angled guitar-pick, flatpicking, etc.
+As a beginner, you may feel like the fretting hand does the heavy lifting, but as you progress, you will start noticing complex picking patterns that involve string skipping, playing with an angled guitar pick, flatpicking, etc.

 The ability to play the guitar dynamically relies on the attack (soft or hard) of your strumming/picking hand.
-Various techniques like pinch harmonics, harp harmonics, palm-muting will begin to emerge as you reach an intermediate level.
+Various techniques like pinch harmonics, harp harmonics, and palm-muting will begin to emerge as you reach an intermediate level.

-In other words, the picking-hand is responsible for the subtle nuances that bring out the finer details of the music.
+In other words, the picking hand is responsible for the subtle nuances that bring out the finer details of the music.
 They relay your personality and expression.
 These facets of music emerge from the finger details that need more precision and control.
 That’s why it is called the dominant hand.

 Final thoughts on Should I Learn to Play the Guitar Right or Left Handed?